Cast2023/cast/documentation/rest_api.md

 ```

 `available_allocation`: user can filter consultants based on available allocation.
 Takes one or two arguments.
-First argument indicates allocation and the value must be of integer form.
+First argument indicates required available allocation.
+Consultants with available allocation greater than or equal to the given value are returned.
+The value must be of integer form.
 Second argument is optional.
 With it user can specify a date for which the available allocation information is requested.

 Available allocation is calculated with the following formula:

-$\texttt{available allocation} = W - \sum p_i$,
+$\texttt{available allocation} = W - \left( \sum_{i=1}^n p_i \right)$,

 in which $W=$ worktime allocation and $p_i=$ allocation reserved for project $i$, $i=1, \ldots, n$ on the queried date.